duneanalytics/docs/docs/reference/dune-v2/query-engine.md

 The syntax and keyword operator differences between Postgres, Spark, and Dune SQL are quite minimal, however there are a few to be aware of.

 !!! warning
-    **Dune SQL is still in alpha!** If you find any other changes in Spark or Dune SQL that are important to note, please feel free to [submit a PR to this docs page on GitHub](https://github.com/duneanalytics/docs/edit/master/docs/reference/dune-v2/query-engine.md) or let us know in #dune-sql.
+    **Dune SQL is exiting alpha on March 1st at 10am UTC.
+We'll be making enhancements to datatypes and certain queries using incompatible functions on bytearrays will stop working.** [See below](#byte-array-functions-in-dune-sql) for more.
+If you find any other changes in Spark or Dune SQL that are important to note, please feel free to [submit a PR to this docs page on GitHub](https://github.com/duneanalytics/docs/edit/master/docs/reference/dune-v2/query-engine.md) or let us know in #dune-sql.
-   Dune SQL is exiting alpha on March 1st at 10am UTC.
-We'll be making enhancements to datatypes and certain queries using incompatible functions on bytearrays will stop working.
-[See below](#byte-array-functions-in-dune-sql) for more.

 ### Syntax Comparison